Donald Sinclair (veterinary surgeon): Personal life and death

 Sinclair married first wife Evelyn (née Holborow) in 1930.
 She died of tuberculosis in 1936.

 Sinclair married his second wife Audrey (née Adamson) in 1943, and they remained together for 53 years until her death in 1995.
-They had two children, Audrey Janet (who went by her middle name) and Alan.
+They had two children, a son and a daughter.

 Sinclair killed himself with an overdose of barbiturates on 28 June 1995 at his home, Southwoods Hall near Thirsk, two weeks after the death of his wife.
-His brother Brian (Tristan in the books) had died in 1988 and his friend and partner, Alf Wight, four months previous to Sinclair's suicide.